Frequently Asked Questions | National Humanities Center

 What is the length of a Center residential fellowship?

 The Center mostly funds academic year fellowships (September through May).
 However, fall (September through December) and spring (January through May) fellowships are also available.
 Applicants should indicate their preference on the online application.
-Requests to begin the fellowship prior to the start date or remain at the NHC after the fellowship end date cannot be accommodated.
+If selected, candidates typically have the opportunity to update their preferences for their term of residency.
+Requests to begin the fellowship prior to the start date or remain at the NHC after the fellowship end date cannot, however, be accommodated, and neither can requests to be in residence for a partial term (i.e., part of the fall or part of the spring term).

 Do you have a library or service that provides the research materials I will need?